 It is notable that the T6 offers wifi support, while the FZ150 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6 and the FZ150 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the FZ150 have been discontinued, but can regularly be found used on ebay.
 The FZ150 was replaced by the Panasonic FZ200, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6 Manual (free pdf) or the online Panasonic FZ150 Manual.
+Further information on the features and operation of the T6 and FZ150 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Panasonic FZ150 Manual.

 So how do things add up?
 Is the Canon T6 better than the Panasonic FZ150 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.